brucemack/microlink/README.md

 At the moment this uses a serial console to take commands and display status.

-## link-test-1p

-The test build for the -L station.

-At the moment this uses a serial console to take commands and display status.

 ## client-test-2

 Runs on a Windows desktop, used for testing purposes only.
 No TX at this time.